hairizuanbinnoorazman/blog/content/posts/20220227_devopsInterviewQuestions.md

 - Post Mortem
 - Root Cause Analysis

-### What are inodes, hard links and symlinks, file descriptions (FD) in linux filesystem?
+### What are inodes, hard links and symlinks, file descriptors (FD) in linux filesystem?

 - Inodes are metadata for a file
 - Hard links are the physical reference to a file - limited to one per file
 - Symlinks - symbolic links are soft links to a file (essentially, its like a reference to a actual hard link)
-- File Descriptions (Coming soon)
+- File Descriptions - are files that represent "open" files or "open" sockets (relates back to how linux was designed where everything would be ideally represented as a file)

 ### How does one improve security posture of deployments?